jeffdonthemic/jeffdonthemic.github.io/_posts/2010-11-11-dude-cloudstock-totally-be-there.markdown

 <li>GoodData</li>
 <li>Scalr</li>
 </ol>
 <p>The "kumbya" message of Cloudstock is totally cool: "To bring the top cloud developers and the top cloud technologies together under one roof, to learn from each other, collaborate, innovate, and drive the future of cloud computing.
 This open, meetup style, free event will feature sessions, demo stations, socializing, and a hackathon, all delivered in a hip, developer friendly context."</p>
 <p>
-<p>﻿Make sure you attend the event!
+<p>Make sure you attend the event!
 "The man" is offering the following stuff at Cloudstock:</p>
 <ul>
 <li>40+ technical sessions covering everything from cloud telephony to cloud development platforms</li>
 <li>Demo stations where you can see some of the latest cloud technologies in action</li>